apache/shardingsphere/docs/document/content/reference/distsql/syntax/rdl/resource-definition/drop-resource.en.md

 ### Description

-The `DROP RESOURCE` syntax is used to drop resources from the current schema
+The `DROP RESOURCE` syntax is used to drop resources from the current database

 ### Syntax
 ```SQL